 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Sri Lanka has highly positive net exports in the international trade of knit or crocheted clothing and accessories.
+Sri Lanka has highly positive net exports particularly in the international trade of knitted or crocheted clothing and accessories.
 In turn, these cashflows indicate Sri Lanka’s strong competitive advantages under that product category.

 Below are exports from Sri Lanka that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Sri Lanka’s goods trail Sri Lankan importer spending on foreign products.

 - Mineral fuels including oil: -US$3.6 billion (Up by 14.4% since 2021)

 - Machinery including computers: -$851.9 million (Down by -47.2%)

 - Knit or crochet fabric: -$757.2 million (Down by -22.9%)